adrianmnh/iOS-CodePath/TipCalculator/README.md

 # *Adrian's Tip Calculator*

-**Tip Calculator** is a tip calculator application for iOS, created to help foodies estimate the amount to tip wait staff when dining out.
+**Tip Calculator** is an iOS app, created to help foodies estimate the amount to tip wait staff when dining out.

 Submitted by: **Adrian Noa**